konstantinjdobler/score-lab/README.md

 # score-lab

 ## Setup for nodes with `ppc64le` (Power-PC) processor architecture
 **TL;DR:** Use a special `conda` channel that ships packages compiled for `ppc64le`, for convenience edit the `.bashrc` to load the correct conda distribution for the processor architecture.
-This guide uses conda, to use docker images you can have a look at https://github.com/Maxscha/ppc64le-pytorch-docker
+This guide uses conda, to use docker images you can have a look [here](https://github.com/Maxscha/ppc64le-pytorch-docker)

 On nodes that use the `ppc64le` processor architecture instead of the "standard" `x86_64`, any *compiled* package or tool will need to be recompiled for the new architecture.
 For Machine Learning workloads, this mostly concerns `conda` and packages with a compiled backend like `pytorch` or `tensorflow`.